google/skywater-pdk/docs/rules/layers.rst

    :header-rows: 1
    :stub-columns: 1

-* To distinguish the layers, the full name of the layer needs to be turned on in the LSW window
+* To distinguish the layers, the full name of the layer needs to be turned on in the LSW window.
-* As the layers are displayed in LSW window in icfb version 5.0.
+  As the layers are displayed in LSW window in icfb version 5.0.
 For purpose layer displayed in version 5.1, pls refer to table C3

 Devices and Layout vs Schematic (LVS) Information
 -------------------------------------------------